emilykasa/Capstone_Project/README.md

 This repository contains two notebooks: "NYC Airbnb Prediction- Low Prices" and "NYC Airbnb Prediction- Whole Price Range".
 The data cleaning, EDA, and modelling steps are largely the same in both; however, the Low Price notebook only includes listings in the dataset below $250, effectively dropping the top 10% of the target.

+There is also a directory called "models" which contains the pkl files for the KNN regressor models, as running these models takes a long time.
+By cloning the repository, users will not have to re-run the models on their own machines.

 ### Libraries

 - numpy